-It is my pleasure to write to you as the new Director of the “Cultivating New Voices Among Scholars of Color” (CNV) program.
+It is an honor for me to be following in the footsteps of Drs.
+Peter Smagorinsky, María Fránquiz and Valerie Kinloch—who easily rank among the most distinguished scholars I have ever met—and to be serving as the newest Director of the Cultivating New Voices among Scholars of Color (CNV) program.
 CNV is a two-year mentoring program for advanced doctoral students and junior scholars (i.e., fellows) who are within the first two to two-and-a-half years beyond the awarding of a doctorate degree.
-Funded through the Research Foundation of the National Council of Teachers of English (NCTE), CNV prides itself on supporting the professional, intellectual, and activist activities of scholars of color by pairing each fellow with a senior scholar in the field (i.e., education/teacher research; literacy, language, and cultural studies; English).
-This way, fellows are afforded an opportunity to work one-on-one with a senior scholar as well as participate in a supportive cohort that brings together fellows, mentors, and invited workshop presenters.
+Funded through the Research Foundation of the National Council of Teachers of English (NCTE), CNV prides itself in supporting the professional, intellectual, and activist work of scholars of color by pairing each fellow with a senior scholar in the field (i.e., education/teacher education; language, literacy, and cultural studies; English).
+In this way, fellows are afforded the opportunity to work one-on-one with a senior scholar as well as to participate in a supportive cohort that brings together fellows, mentors, and invited workshop presenters.